 [8-10].

 Other parameters as male sex, diabetes mellitus, positive HBV and intact parathormone were positively associated to CTS in univariate logistic regression analysis.
-Nonetheless, aIer using multivariate logistic regression, these associations were not observed.
+Nonetheless, after using multivariate logistic regression, these associations were not observed.

 Besides, Huang et al. investigated in a recent study the association between chronic inflammation, malnutrition and CTS in hemodialysis patients, and found out these parameters were positively linked to CTS [6].
 In fact, the immune system is chronically stimulated in chronic kidney disease, and hemodialysis represents an additional factor in promoting inflammation [8].
 Most our patients did not present neither hypoalbuminemia nor inflammation due probably to the use of